-The Infrastructure sector in Brazil is estimated to grow at a CAGR of approximately 5% during 2016-2026.
+The infrastructure sector in Brazil is estimated to grow at a CAGR of approximately 5% during 2016-2026.

-The Government of Brazil plans to auction 44 infrastructure projects in 2020.
+The Brazil construction market size was valued at \$75.6 billion in 2021.
+The Government of Brazil auctioned 44 infrastructure projects in 2020.
 Out of the 44 projects, 22 are private sector airports.
 There are also nine ports, seven highways and six railroads.
-Among the highways to be auctioned, which is approximately 400 km long and links the largest cities in Brazil, Rio, and Sao Paulo. the government aims to attract 101 billion BRL (24.6 billion USD) in investments in these projects.
+Among the highways auctioned, which is approximately 400 km long and links the largest cities in Brazil, Rio, and Sao Paulo. the government aims to attract 101 billion BRL (24.6 billion USD) in investments in these projects.
 In 2019, 27 assets, including 12 airports, were auctioned for 5.4 billion BRL (1.3 billion USD).